marcus/background/README.md

 ## Thoughts on the future of the app
 - How to organize quotations /images into categories that can be mixed and matched
 - What other widgets are useful?
 Weather?
 News?
 Sports?
 KISS and stay w/ image and quote?

-Also, by way of full disclosure, there are competitors to this in the app store and they don't seem to be especially thriving.
-I think we can differentiate enough to sell, but that could just be me.pm start